gbmhunter/blog/content/electronics/components/current-mirrors/_index.md

 You can make a basic current mirror from nothing but two [bi-polar transistors (BJTs)](/electronics/components/transistors/bipolar-junction-transistors-bjts/).
 Shown below is a basic BJT current mirror made from two NPN BJTs:

-{{% img src="basic-bjt-current-mirror.png" width="400px" caption="A basic BJT current mirror made from two NPN bipolar junction transistors." %}}
+{{% figure src="basic-bjt-current-mirror.png" width="400px" caption="A basic BJT current mirror made from two NPN bipolar junction transistors." %}}

 **<u>How Does It Work?</u>**